gitter-lab/pathway-parameter-advising/bin/README.md

 Note this this script has been included to help install the PGD library, but is not guaranteed to run on all systems.
 It has been tested on Ubuntu 18.04.

 `bin/updateReactome.sh` downloads the latest version of all human reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
-Requires the location of the PGD library as a command line argument.
+It requires the location of the PGD library as a command line argument.